-From the above comparative analysis, it is clear that although, all the three Alternatives studied don't involve any forest area, however, Alternative-I is shorter compared to other two alternatives.
-Therefore, Alternative-I is found most optimum and recommended for detailed survey.
+None of the three alternatives involve forest area.
+However, from the above comparative analysis, it is clear that Alternative-I is the shortest route of all the three routes studied and doesn't involved rubber plantation area.
+Hence, Alternative-I is found to be most optimum route and recommended for detail survey.